-A. For this initial FOA, Dr. David Owens (Acting Deputy Director of Extramural Research, NINDS) will serve as the initial point of contact for questions about the FOA.
+A. Dr. David Owens (Acting Deputy Director of Extramural Research, NINDS) will serve as the initial point of contact for questions about the FOA.
 Should you wish to discuss scientific aspects of your application, you should contact your current NINDS program officer.
 Once applications are received, they will be referred to the most relevant program official based on internal NINDS referral procedures and guidelines.
-The program official assigned to your application should be visible to you in the Commons by the time the application is reviewed and the name and contact information for the program official should appear at the top of the summary statement.
+The name and contact information for the program official will appear at the top of the summary statement.

 Q. How will responses to this FOA be reviewed?

-A. Reviews will be by special emphasis panels organized by the NINDS Scientific Review Branch.
-The name and contact information for the scientific review official assigned to the application will be posted in the Commons once the assignment has been made.
+A. Review will be by special emphasis panels organized by the NINDS Scientific Review Branch.
+The name and contact information for the scientific review official assigned to the application will be posted in the Commons.

 Q. What is the timeline for application, review and award?